Emilia-Capital/comment-hacks/readme.txt

 5. The link in the backend to email an individual commenters on a post.

 == Changelog ==

+= 1.9.3 =

+* Fix bug where comment reroute recipient would not save.
+* Added an option to disable the "Email all commenters" admin bar button.

 = 1.9.2 =